Diabetes Mellitus Type 2 In Children

 Caregivers will teach you how to manage your child's diabetes.
 They may visit you at home, or you may attend classes.
 They will teach you what to do if your child's blood sugar level goes too high or too low.
 They will also help you plan sick day management.
 Ask how to dispose of used needles and syringes.

-Your child's dietitian will help you create a meal plan to keep his blood sugar levels steady.
-Your child should not skip meals to control his blood sugar level.
-His blood sugar level may drop too low if he has taken medicine and does not eat.
+Your child's dietitian will help you create a meal plan to keep your child's blood sugar levels steady.
+Do not let your child skip meals to control his blood sugar level.
+His blood sugar level may drop too low if he has taken diabetes medicine and does not eat.

-- Keep track of carbohydrates: Your child's blood sugar level can get too high if he eats too many carbohydrates in 1 meal or snack.
+- Keep track of carbohydrates: Your child's blood sugar level can get too high if he eats too many carbohydrates.
 His dietitian will help you plan meals and snacks that have the right amount of carbohydrates.

 - Offer high-fiber foods: Foods that are a good source of fiber include vegetables, whole grain bread, and beans.

 Exercise can keep your child's blood sugar level steady and help him lose weight.
 Have your child exercise for at least 60 minutes on most days of the week.
-Work with your child's primary healthcare provider to plan the best exercise program for your child.
+Work with your child's primary healthcare provider to create an exercise plan.
 Your child may need a carbohydrate snack before, during, or after he exercises if he is taking diabetes medicine or insulin.
 If his blood sugar level is less than 100 mg/dL, give him a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

 Diabetes can put your child at risk of serious illness if he gets the flu or pneumonia.
 Ask your child's primary healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.